grommasdietz/kirby-locale/README.md

 2. Kirby’s configured site languages
 3. The bundled ISO 639-1 catalog (unless disabled)

-> [!TIP]
-> Catalog entries adopt the current Panel language when the browser supports `Intl.DisplayNames`, so editors always see familiar labels.

 Values must be associative arrays that include at least a `code` and `name`, with an optional `group`.
 The kirby option `'grommasdietz.kirby-locale.locales'` may also be a closure that returns such an array at runtime.

 Set the kirby option `'grommasdietz.kirby-locale.catalog'` to disable the ISO fallback entirely, or pass a custom array to replace it.